kieranpotts/dotfiles/docs/installation.md

 git clone git@github.com:kieranpotts/dotfiles.git
 ```

-Change to the root directory of the cloned repository and run the `bin/update.sh` script.
-Bash is the only shell supported at this time.
-If using Git Bash for Windows, the shell MUST be run with administrator privileges in order for the necessary symlinks to be created.
+Change to the root directory of the cloned repository and run the `bin/update.sh` script using `bash` (Bash is the only shell supported at this time).
+If using Git Bash for Windows, your terminal MUST be run with administrator privileges in order for the script to be able to create the necessary symlinks.

 ```sh
 cd dotfiles
 bash bin/update.sh
 ```

-This will install and enable the dotfiles configuration.
-The first time you do this, you will need to exit the shell then login again.
+The update script will install and enable the dotfiles configuration.
+The first time you do this, you will need to exit your terminal program then restart it.
 Doing so will create a new login shell, which will load the newly-installed dotfiles configuration at startup.

 The installation script will attempt to replace the following files in your home directory.
-If you already have any of these files, they will be renamed with the ".backup" prefix – for example, your existing `~/.bashrc` file will be renamed `~/.backup.bashrc`.
+If you already have any of these files, they will be renamed with the "backup" prefix – for example, your existing `~/.bashrc` file will be renamed `~/backup.bashrc`.

+- `~/.profile`
 - `~/.bash_profile`
 - `~/.bashrc`
 - `~/.gitconfig`
-- `~/.profile`

 ## Oh My Posh installation